FDD User Manual

 Administrators now have the ability to configure between 3 to 5 customizable priority levels, each with unique names and colors.
 This enhancement offers greater flexibility in managing fault events, allowing for more tailored responses and improved prioritization based on specific operational needs.

-After selecting the Priorities option, you'll see five categories: Life Safety, Critical, Warning, Alert, and Info.
-You can edit these categories and customize them to better fit your needs.
+After navigating to Settings in the FDD module, you'll see five categories in the Priorities list: Life Safety, Critical, Warning, Alert, and Info.
+These categories can be edited and customized to better suit your needs.

 Event Details & Triage